bshaw89/liuva/src/site/notes/For Players/Places/Fenigast/Three Willows.md

 ---

 ***
-A simple village in the heart of Fenigast.
+A simple village in the heart of [[For Players/Factions/Fenigast\|Fenigast]].
 Popular stop for travelers in the valley.
 ## Heartspring Tavern
 Owned and operated by [[For Players/People/Three Willows Folk\|Marric]], the council seat.
 Known for Marric's ale, spiced yimmik milk, and the annual blue burge feast during the Night of Songs.